-Amazing Mountains in Banff and the Canadian Rockies
+Amazing Mountains in Banff (Alberta Mountains)

-Yamnuska is the First Nations name, derived from the Stoney Nakoda people, for the mountain and translates to “wall of stone,” because it looks exactly like a wall of stone.
+Yamnuska is the First Nations name, derived from the Stoney Nakoda people, for the mountain and translates to “wall of stone” because it looks exactly like a wall of stone.

-It’s well known as a proving ground for various sports whether that’s a hike/scramble to the summit, ski descent of the Aemmer Couloir, or climb up the East face.
-The scramble is a gorgeous day out in the mountains near Moraine Lake and at 1,682 meters in elevation gain along with altitude make this a very serious mountain.
-You don’t have to scramble it to enjoy this mountain in Banff.
+It’s well known as a proving ground for various sports, whether that’s a hike/scramble to the summit, ski descent of the Aemmer Couloir, or climb up the East face.
+The scramble is a gorgeous day out in the mountains near Moraine Lake, and at 1,682 meters in elevation gain along with altitude make this a very serious mountain.
+Though you don’t have to scramble it to enjoy this mountain in Banff.

 No list of Banff mountains is complete without mentioning the glorious Mount Rundle.
 Mount Rundle is a long massive mountain that overlooks both Banff and Canmore.
 It could be argued that it is an entire range as it spans over 12 kilometers, with several distinct peaks along the way.
-My favorite spot to see Mount Rundle is from Vermilion Lakes (photo above) where you can sit, kayak, canoe, or paddleboard under the West end of Rundle.
+My favorite spot to see Mount Rundle is from Vermilion Lakes (photo above), where you can sit, kayak, canoe, or paddleboard under the West end of Rundle.

 If you’re in Canmore, a popular and easy scramble to complete is the East End of Rundle (locally called EEOR).

-People love it for its accessibility and you can hike it year-round.
+People love it for its accessibility, and you can hike it year-round.
 It may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and the town of Banff.
 It’s great for families and people with mobility issues to hike as it’s short and not too steep.

-The best way to see Mount Assiniboine up close is to venture back into Mount Assiniboine Provincial Park on a multi-day trip.
+The best way to see this famous Canada mountain up close is to venture back into Mount Assiniboine Provincial Park on a multi-day trip.
 You can either hike back here or take a chopper operated by Assiniboine Lodge.
 However, it’s worth noting you don’t have to get back in the park to see Assiniboine.
 On a clear day, we’ve been able to see the famous peak from the summits of Cascade Mountain and Mount Beaugeau.

 The Banff Gondola will take you to 2281 meters in a matter of minutes, giving you amazing views over Banff.
-Up here there is a Cosmic Ray Station, old weather station, and even a cafe and restaurant.
-You don’t have to take the gondola up though – there are easy switchback trails that will get you to the top in under two hours!
+Up here, there is a Cosmic Ray Station, an old weather station, and even a cafe and restaurant.
+You don’t have to take the gondola up, though – there are easy switchback trails that will get you to the top in under two hours!

 Mount Bourgeau is a 2,931-metre tall mountain in the heart of Banff National Park promises some extraordinary views.
 It’s easily accessible from the town of Banff and Canmore as it’s only a 10-15 minute drive to the parking area.
-This makes it a great hike for those staying in Banff town as you can see the colossal mountain from the center of town and it’s a short drive.
-While the terrain is not challenging the sheer length and elevation gain requires strong legs.
+This makes it a great hike for those staying in Banff town as you can see the colossal mountain from the center of town, and it’s a short drive.
+While the terrain is not challenging, the sheer length and elevation gain requires strong legs.

-To reach the peak you climb over 1,700 meters or 5,600 feet and nearly 22km in a day.
-That being said it’s one of the easiest peaks in the Rockies as it requires no scrambling or climbing so I wanted to mention it on this list in case you wanted to hike a Canadian Rockies classic.
+To reach the peak, you climb over 1,700 meters or 5,600 feet and nearly 22km in a day.
+That being said, it’s one of the easiest peaks in the Rockies as it requires no scrambling or climbing, so I wanted to mention it on this list in case you wanted to hike a Canadian Rockies classic.

 Ha Ling Peak

-While Ha Ling peak may look daunting from Canmore the hike up the backside is not much more than a physical challenge.
-The peak is likely the most popular in all of the Canadian Rockies which may detract some, but if you’re not comfortable in a wilderness setting on your own there is some assurance in numbers.
+While Ha Ling peak may look daunting from Canmore, the hike up the backside is not much more than a physical challenge.
+The peak is likely the most popular in all of the Canadian Rockies, which may detract some, but if you’re not comfortable in a wilderness setting on your own, there is some assurance in numbers.

 The name Ha Ling Peak certainly stands out in the Canadian Rockies.
 Naturally, with a name like that, there is a story to the origin.
 Back in 1896, a Chinese cook working for the Canadian Pacific Railroad Company was bet $50 he could make it to the summit of the nearby mountain in under 10 hours.

 Three Sisters (Faith, Hope, and Charity)